-Two employees were shot and killed inside a Ford dealership in California.
-The gunman is also dead
+A gunman killed two employees inside a Ford dealership in California

-(CNN)A gunman killed two people Tuesday evening at a Ford dealership south of San Jose, Morgan Hill police said.
+(CNN)A gunman killed two people Tuesday evening at a Ford dealership south of San Jose, California, police said.

-When officers arrived on the scene around 6 p.m., they found a man on the ground outside with what appeared to be a self-inflicted gunshot wound and a handgun by his side, police said.
+When officers arrived on the scene in Morgan Hill around 6 p.m., they found a man on the ground outside with what appeared to be a self-inflicted gunshot wound and a handgun by his side, police said.

 Two employees were found inside the dealership suffering from gunshot wounds.
 They were pronounced dead at the scene, police said.